How Does Intellectual Labour Proceed? (Part 1)

-We ask you to extract expressions from our sample syllabus similar to expressions in your undergraduate syllabus and organize them, in order of appearance, into a table marked “Table 1”.
+We ask you to extract expressions from your undergraduate syllabus similar to expressions in our sample syllabus and organize them, in order of appearance, into a table marked “Table 1”.

-Does this similarity make you curious?
-Perhaps curious enough to extrapolate that they are present in any syllabus, in any academic discipline?
+Does this similarity pique your curiosity?
+Perhaps enough to extrapolate that they are present in any syllabus, in any academic discipline?
 That possibility raises a further question we will consider in the next installment.
 What, precisely, is their function in how intellectual labour proceeds?

 In this course you will use anthropological approaches to increase your understanding of global issues in diverse locales.
 This course challenges you to engage with other ways of knowing and being, and to rethink your taken-for-granted knowledge and beliefs through the comparative analysis of the human condition.
 This course will take a problem-based approach to a range of topics such as: the effects of race and racism, sources of religious conflict, alternate genders and sexualities, First Nations and health, international development and issues of social inequality.
 Students are encouraged to bring their own knowledge and experience as the first step in “thinking like an anthropologist” (i.e. rethinking the taken-for-granted).
 The emphasis in this course is developing skills (analytical thinking, writing).